isomerpages/govtech-stp/_sdf-upgrade/00b-sdf-upgrade-faq.md

 Travellers will be charged a pro-rated cost for the suite, based on the number of nights spent at the suite, if they book a suite mid-way through their SHN stay.

-In addition, travellers will also be charged additional costs of up to $345 ($300 for specialised cleaning costs for the vacated room; $45/vehicle for transport to the next SDF) for their transfers.
+In addition, travellers will also be charged additional costs of at least $345 ($300 for specialised cleaning costs for the vacated room; $45/vehicle for transport to the next SDF) for their transfers.

 For example, total costs for a travelleron 14-day SHN at an SDF: [2/14 * $2k at existing SDF] + [12/14 * $7.5k at the standard suite] + $345 = $7.1k (rounded up).
 Travellers who have already paid the default SDF cost only need to pay the difference.